Now booking for Summer 2024 - Call 1-833-410-4357 or Book Online!

 The greatest barrier to active aging is language, says Milner.
 Many people think active aging is just about being physically active, but it’s not.
 “It is about being engaged, versus not, in as many areas as life as you wish.”
 Rethink aging and its implications on our perceptions of what it means to age actively are crucial in breaking through these misconceptions.

-rethink aging
+rethink aging at Custodia

 “Active aging is not just about being physically active … it is about being engaged, versus not, in as many areas as life as you wish.”